By Haiqa Khattak

 “I was searching for jobs and was attending job fairs but wasn’t successful,” she said.
 “I was becoming frustrated because my applications were going nowhere until I joined the Advancing New Canadian Women in Technology program.”

 ANCWT helps new immigrant women who have technology background from their home country.
 The employment program invites employers to work with the participants, analyze and select them on the basis of their skills.

 “It was through ANCWT that I got my employment,” she said.
 “I connected with professionals and companies that were invited.
 It was one of the companies that took interest in me and gave me employment.”

 Dr. Sawsan Al-Majid leads the ANCWT employment bridging program which is based at the University of Ottawa engineering department.

 “I was able to get my dream job,” said Omaku.
 “All those who participated got a job.”

 After overcoming the barriers she had in finding a suitable job, she started working as a project manager with Fisheries and Oceans in November 2018.

-“One of the difficulties for immigrants is finding jobs that align with their qualification level,” said Omaku.
+“One of the difficulties for immigrants is finding jobs that align with their qualifications,” said Omaku.
 “As a student, there was a lot of adjustment to be done with the culture, food and weather.
 There was a practical difference.
-I was lucky I had Nigerians in my class,” who she connected with.
+I was lucky I had Nigerians in my class.”

 She thinks immigrants who don’t have opportunities in their country should be invited to Canada.
-If they can achieve opportunities here to work on with their full potential, they should be welcomed.
+If they can achieve opportunities here, they should be welcomed.

 “The land of Canada is large.
 Its area is roughly nine million kilometres square, but the people who live in it take up approximately four million,” she said.
 “Canada needs people.
 Human resources make nations great.
 People come here from different communities with different capacities of work.”